Master of Photography

 The Photo London Master of Photography is presented every year to a living artist who has made an exceptional contribution to photography.
 The previous recipients are: Sebastiao Salgado (2015), Don McCullin (2106), Taryn Simon (2017) Edward Burtynsky (2018), Stephen Shore (2019), Shirin Neshat (2021) and Nick Knight (2022).

 The spotlight on British photography will continue with a survey of outstanding works by British women photographers on the opposite wing on Somerset House’s Embankment side.
-The exhibition ‘From Welfare to Wellbeing.
-Women Photographers from the Hyman Collection’ is curated by The Centre for British Photography, which opens in the new year.
+The exhibition ‘Writing her own Script.
+Women Photographers from the Hyman Collection’ is curated by The Centre for British Photography, which opened in the new year.
 The exhibition provides an overview of British photography by exploring two strands: a humanistic documentary tradition and a more personal, performative, practice.

 Register your interest in Photo London 2023.